MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-fonts.md

 In addition to MICR fonts, special security fonts are available to generate text, names, amounts, and the currency symbols Dollar, Euro, Pound, and Yen, which are hard to tamper with once a cheque has been printed.

 For more information, see [Select a Cheque Layout](finance-how-define-check-layouts.md).

+## <a name="fonts-for-barcodes"></a>Fonts for Barcodes
+Fonts to generate one-dimensional barcodes are installed and available to use in both Word and RDLC report layouts.

+The following barcode symbologies are supported:
+* Code 3 of 9 (Code 39)
+* Code 128
+* Code 93
+* Codabar
+* MSI
+* Interleaved 2 of 5

 ## <a name="see-also"></a>See Also